 Let us not become weary in doing good, for in time we will reap a harvest if we do not give up.

-Dean of Athletics/Athletic Director
+Dean of Athletics

 Mr. Schenk enjoys motivating students with diverse backgrounds and learning styles to achieve success.
 He is also passionate about helping students identify, embrace, and utilize the unique gifts and talents God has given them.
 In his experiences, Mr. Schenk has witnessed the positive impact that athletic participation can have on the mental, physical, and spiritual development and maturation of our youth.
 He remains committed to the support and the development of the coaches and student-athletes at Crossings and is honored by this tremendous responsibility.

 Mr. Schenk is married to his beautiful wife, Jill, fellow CCS Middle School librarian.
 They have 4 children, Calvin, Clark, Faith and Mae.
-When he has free time, he enjoys spending time with his family, exercising, reading, watching sports, and being involved in church
+When he has free time, he enjoys spending time with his family, exercising, reading, watching sports, and being involved in church.

 Be imitators of God, therefore, as dearly loved children.
 And live a life of love just as Christ loved us and gave himself up for us as a fragrant offering and sacrifice to God.

-Administrative Assistant to the Deans
+US Administrative Assistant

 The Shields family includes her husband George; son, Grant; and daughter, Susan.
 When not working Mrs. Shields likes to exercise, volunteer at church, and participate in small group bible studies.
 The book of John has been most influential in her Christian walk.